-No significant impacts to on-street parking are anticipated.
-Some on-street parking spaces will be added by moving transit stations to the center of Colfax, while others will be eliminated – primarily near intersections adjacent to bus stops – to improve pedestrian access and safety.
+Specific changes to on-street parking will be identified as the project moves forward.
+Generally, some on-street parking spaces will be added by moving transit stations to the center of Colfax, while others will be eliminated – primarily near intersections adjacent to bus stops – to improve pedestrian access and safety.
 A full analysis of on-street parking and station configurations will be completed during the upcoming detailed design phase.

 As the project moves forward, both local and federal funding opportunities for BRT on Colfax are being pursued.
-Based on available funding, a more detailed design and a project implementation schedule will be developed in 2018.
-Initial targets anticipate construction could begin by 2020.
+Based on available funding, a more detailed design and a project implementation schedule will be developed in 2019.
+Initial targets anticipate construction could begin as soon as 2022.

 Public input is vital to making decisions that are in the best overall interest of the community.
 The project team will continue to implement a proactive public outreach program designed to be responsive to feedback from the community.
 Additional information will be available on this website.

 The city's land use and transportation plan, Blueprint Denver (2002), promotes urban design goals that would increase transit service on major corridors and also noted the East Colfax area would see focused future growth and redevelopment.